 Even as he is being separated from the company for what seems like the final time, Bilbo attempts reconciliation, though aiming at the company, not Thorin: “Farewell!” he cried to them.
 “We may meet again as friends.”
 Thorin is the one to respond though and makes more naked threats against Bilbo in doing so: “…if you do not hasten, I will sting your miserable feet.”

 The following day brings no respite from the growing tension, as the contingent from the Iron Hills arrives ahead of schedule, surprising everyone.
+Dain is a very late addition to the story, his involvement here one that smacks a little of deus ex machina considering how convenient he is as an heir for Thorin, but I think it works as a means of ratcheting up the potential for a violent clash between the three factions now arrayed around the mountain.
 Tolkien’s description leaves little room for doubt on just what Dain’s dwarves are here for:

 “Each one of his folk was clad in a hauberk of steel mail that hung to his knees, and his legs were covered with hose of a fine and flexible metal mesh…In battle they wielded heavy two-handed mattocks; but each of them had also a short broad sword at his side and a roundshield slung at his back…and their faces were grim.”